Kirkland Government Television

 Programs containing copyrighted materials will be used only if copyright clearance has been obtained.
 The ownership and copyright for any program produced by the City shall be held by the City.

 Programs that meet the legal definition of obscenity, salacious, or which are defamatory are prohibited.
 Any material which violates federal, state or local law is also prohibited.
-DVDs of public meetings are not the official public record and there shall be no liability for inadvertent erasures or omissions.
+Video recordings of public meetings are not the official public record and there shall be no liability for inadvertent erasures or omissions.

-Videotapes of public meetings are not the official public records, and there shall be no liability for inadvertent erasures or omissions.
-Tapes are re-used in the normal course of business.
-Timely requests for copies of public meetings will be accommodated by copying available programs at a reasonable fee to cover costs.
-Copies are provided in a DVD format.
+Video recordings of public meetings are not the official public records, and there shall be no liability for inadvertent erasures or omissions.
+Timely requests for copies of public meetings and other video programs will be accommodated by free video file download.